-- 1. In the Uptime Infrastructure Monitor Web interface, begin by clicking Infrastructure. - 2.
-Begin adding your VMware vCenter Server as an Uptime Infrastructure Monitor Element.
-In the Infrastructure view, click Add System/Network Device. - In the Add System window, select VMware vCenter Server from the Type of System/Device drop-down.
+- 1. In the up.time Web interface, begin by clicking My Infrastructure. - 2.
+Begin adding your VMware vCenter Server as an up time Element.
+In the My Infrastructure view, click Add System/Network Device. - 3.
+In the Add System window, select VMware vCenter Server from the Type of System/Device drop-down.
 This reveals configuration fields specific to this type of monitored Element. - 4.
 Complete the fields similar to those below: